-Author Tim Dunn explains that the challenge, at the time, was that many brands were poorly equipped to deliver consistent cross-channel experiences, noting that the many facets of modern businesses existed in silos: brand, e-commerce, retail, product, etc. Dunn proposes a solution: a centralized Chief Experience Officer, tasked with unifying these distinct business units to create a functional, cross-channel experience capable of wowing consumers and fostering brand advocacy.
+Author Tim Dunn explains that the challenge, at the time, was that many brands were poorly equipped to deliver consistent cross-channel experiences.
+Dunn noted that the many facets of modern businesses existed in silos: brand, e-commerce, retail, product, etc. Fortunately, Dunn proposed a solution by creating a new role.
+A centralized Chief Experience Officer, which primarily remains tasked with unifying these distinct business units.
+And the goal?
+Create a functional, cross-channel experience capable of wowing consumers and fostering brand advocacy.

 Less than a year ago, in September 2016, Mike Edwards argued in a LinkedIn post that both the traditional CIO and CMO roles are becoming extinct in the omni-channel world.
-Edwards talks about the frustrations he experienced conducting a search for a Chief Marketing Officer for eBags, most notably, his inability to find candidates with the right balance of skills and experience to lead growth for modern retailers.
+Edwards talks about the frustrations he experienced conducting a search for a Chief Marketing Officer for eBags.
+In particularly, his inability to find candidates with the right balance of skills and experience to lead growth for modern retailers.

-The biggest obstacle, Edwards says, is that traditional CMOs tend to struggle with the speed of change in today’s retail industry – where business can change substantially within an hour’s time.
-Edwards’ solution was to split the traditional CMO role into two roles, each reporting to the CEO: one focused on traditional marketing, and the other focused on content and brand management.
+The biggest obstacle, Edwards says, is that traditional CMOs tend to struggle with the speed of change in today’s business world.
+For example, not only does technology impact the marketing world, but also industries.
+Edwards uses the retail world, where business can change substantially within an hour’s time.
+As a result, Edwards’ solution was to split the traditional CMO role into two roles, each reporting to the CEO.
+In Edwards’ solution, one CMO role focuses on traditional marketing and the other focuses on content and brand management.

-Likewise, the CIO role struggles with many of the aforementioned issues, namely, an inability to partner effectively with the Chief Digital Officer or Chief Marketing Officer to drive innovation within an enterprise, as well as too much emphasis on backend systems and not enough focus on the customer experience.
-Edwards points out that at eBags, IT priorities are driven by customer trends, and the future of the CIO role, like the CMO, will have a greater emphasis on digital, likely being reimagined as the Chief Digital Information Officer (CDIO).
+Likewise, the CIO role struggles with many of the aforementioned issues.
+In particular, an inability to partner effectively with the Chief Digital Officer or Chief Marketing Officer to drive innovation within an enterprise.
+Additionally, many CIOs place too much emphasis on backend systems and not enough focus on the customer experience.
+For example, as Edwards points out at eBags, IT priorities are driven by customer trends.
+Finally, he notes that the future of the CIO role, like the CMO, will have a greater emphasis on digital, likely being reimagined as the Chief Digital Information Officer (CDIO).

 It’s Just Semantics.
 Or Is It?

-What today’s enterprises really need, then, are visionaries: marketing professionals with up-to-date skillsets, a growth mindset, and an ability to identify trends, inspire organizational change, and envision the way the company will engage and interact with consumers in the future.
+What today’s enterprises really need, then, are visionaries.
+Today’s C-suites require marketing professionals with up-to-date skill sets, a growth mindset, and an ability to identify trends.
+Additionally, the best executives help inspire organizational change and envision the way a company engages and interacts with consumers in the future.
 To put it simply, they’re innovators.
-It’s these professionals who have staying power in the modern enterprise, as they have the capacity to grow with and adapt to changing marketing technologies, tactics, and consumer trends.
+It’s these professionals who have staying power in the modern enterprise.
+Why?
+Because they have the capacity to grow and adapt to changing marketing technologies, tactics, and consumer trends.
 These are the marketing leaders who aren’t discarded after two years when the company recognizes the need for change; instead, they’re spearheading it.

-Of course, today’s CMOs (or Chief Digital Officers, Chief Experience Officers, Chief Customer Officers, or whatever nomenclature a company opts to utilize) come from myriad backgrounds with varying skillsets.
+Of course, today’s CMOs (or Chief Digital Officers, Chief Experience Officers, Chief Customer Officers, or whatever nomenclature a company opts to utilize) come from myriad backgrounds with varying skill sets.
 There is no one-size-fits-all CMO.
-One may have a deep understanding of the target audience in a specific industry vertical, while another may have a strong mastery of data analysis and the ability to adapt to emerging marketing technologies with ease.
+For example, one person may have a deep understanding of the target audience in a specific industry vertical.
+Conversely, another may have a strong mastery of data analysis and the ability to adapt to emerging marketing technologies with ease.

-Experience still matters, but what matters more is a marketing professional’s relevance to the brand and how well their skills and expertise fit the needs of the enterprise.
+Experience still matters.
+But what matters more is a marketing professional’s relevance to the brand.
+Plus, how well their skills and expertise fit the needs of the enterprise.
 Above all, CMOs and other C-suite marketers must be adaptable – willing and ready to ride the inevitable waves of change.

-The truth is that today’s C-suite marketing execs can’t possibly be masters of every marketing skill; the marketing landscape is simply too vast and varied, relying on a multitude of technologies, leveraging a wide swath of tactics, and reaching consumers across channels in the omni-channel world (while, of course, ensuring that the customer experience is consistent and above-the-bar at every touchpoint).
+The truth is that today’s C-suite marketing execs can’t possibly be masters of every marketing skill; the marketing landscape is simply too vast and varied.
+For example, marketers must rely on a multitude of technologies, while leveraging a wide swath of tactics.
+Finally, CMOs must find ways that reach consumers across channels in the omni-channel world.
+(While, of course, ensuring that the customer experience is consistent and above-the-bar at every touchpoint.)

-That’s why modern CMOs, CDOs, and the like must be strong leaders with acute self-awareness, giving them the ability to identify skills gaps within their team and hire the right marketing minds to fill those gaps and create a cohesive, all-encompassing team of marketing rockstars who are exponentially more powerful together than they are alone.
+That’s why modern CMOs, CDOs, and the like must be strong leaders.
+These roles require acute self-awareness that yields the ability to identify skills gaps within their team.
+Plus, the self-confidence to hire the right marketing minds that fill those gaps.
+At the same time, the modern CMO must create a cohesive, all-encompassing team of marketing rockstars.
+Plus, this team must be exponentially more powerful together than they are alone.

-In this way, the modern CMO is more similar to the CEO, taking the over-arching leadership role that drives innovation and ensures that all the moving parts, skillsets, and talents are in line with broader company goals and objectives while also working together like a well-oiled machine.
+In this way, the modern CMO role aligns with the responsibilities of the CEO than traditional marketer.
+For example, the position requires one taking the over-arching leadership role that drives innovation.
+Additionally, the role must ensure that all the moving parts, skill sets, and talents are in line with broader company goals and objectives.
+Plus, the position must keep teams working together like a well-oiled machine.

-If you want to think about it as a matter of semantics, the CMO is most certainly on its way out, giving way to the new-fangled C-suite title du jour, whether it’s Chief Digital Officer, Chief Customer Officer, Chief Innovation Officer, Chief Commerce Officer, Chief Experience Officer, Chief Strategy Officer, or another flavor of the week.
+If you want to think about it as a matter of semantics, then yes, the traditional CMO is most certainly on its way out.
+However, the modern CMO remains a pivotal position within the the new-fangled C-suite title du jour.
+Whether it’s Chief Digital Officer, Chief Customer Officer, Chief Innovation Officer, Chief Commerce Officer, Chief Experience Officer, Chief Strategy Officer, or another flavor of the week, ensure the CMO role shares their voice at the leadership table.
 There are no hard and fast rules; brands are free to define whatever roles as they see fit.